itsallcode/openfasttrace-architecture-template/README.md

 # openfasttrace-architecture-template

-Template for system and software architecture done with OpenFastTrace
+Template for system and software architecture done with OpenFastTrace.

 ## Acknowledgments